Bullying and how it affects teenagers

-If your child is being bullied, they need support at home and at school or in the place where bullying is happening.
-Your child also needs to know that you’ll work with the school or other organisation to prevent further bullying.
+If your child is being bullied, they need support at home and where bullying is happening.
+Your child needs to know that you’ll work with their school or any other organisations to prevent further bullying.

 Teenagers have the right to learn, develop, socialise and work in safe and healthy environments.
-Protecting teenagers from bullying and working to prevent it in schools and other settings is part of creating safe environments that help teenagers grow and thrive.
+Protecting teenagers from being bullied and working to prevent bullying in schools and other organisations is key to creating safe environments where teenagers can thrive.

 Talking with teenagers who are being bullied